dotnet/docs-aspire/docs/storage/azure-storage-tables-integration.md

 }
 ```

-If you have set up your configurations in the `Aspire:Azure:Data:Tables` section of your _:::no-loc text="appsettings.json":::_ file you can just call the method `AddAzureTableClient` without passing any parameters.
+For the complete Azure Data Tables client integration JSON schema, see [Aspire.Azure.Data.Tables/ConfigurationSchema.json](https://github.com/dotnet/aspire/blob/v9.0.0/src/Components/Aspire.Azure.Data.Tables/ConfigurationSchema.json).

-### Use inline delegates
+#### Use inline delegates

-You can also pass the `Action<AzureDataTablesSettings>` delegate to set up some or all the options inline, for example to set the `ServiceUri`:
+You can also pass the `Action<AzureDataTablesSettings> configureSettings` delegate to set up some or all the options inline, for example to configure the `ServiceUri`:

 ```csharp
 builder.AddAzureTableClient(